 I’d personally like to see about trying this app out to see what I can earn.
 I’ve heard lots of great things about Acorns.
 It’s a great entry-level way to get into investing, and I’m pretty excited to try it out!

-Beyond using PelicanMobile to balance my account and earn that awesome 4.01% APY on my checking account, I’m also going to be taking advantage of their Graphs function to look at spending habits over time.
+Beyond using PelicanMobile to balance my account and earn those awesome high dividends on my checking account, I’m also going to be taking advantage of their Graphs function to look at spending habits over time.
 I can see at a glance what my balance is and what my expenses are per month compared to my income.

 Even though I’m on a budget, I still want to see what my income is compared to my expenses to see how much I can comfortably tuck away in savings.
 Pelican’s mobile app makes that really easy to visualize.